(reading time: 1 hour, 45 minutes)

 “You haven’t truly bought into this radical papist theology have you?”
 Rob asked, stalling.
 “Admit it.
 It’s just the power.
 It’s just the joy of Yugo letting you off the leash.”

 He tripped over a lump under some topa, ripping it in the process.
 Roary emerged from under it gasping for breath.
 He flailed at the white stuff with his saber.
-Alast urged him to get up.
-The two boys continued in the tile’s direction.
-It was hard to track around all the flying paper, but it had been pushed toward the canal at an angle and was drifting closer to a stone bridge that crossed the gap.
+Alast urged him to get up so the two could continue in the tile’s direction.
+It was hard to track around all the flying paper, but it had been pushed near the canal at an angle and was drifting closer to a stone bridge that crossed the gap.

 Alast lunged at Redcoin with unexpected ferocity, slicing a ruby out of her socket with the paper cutter.
 He marveled at the clean cuts the weapon was capable of as she tossed him onto the hard stone.
 Oddball rode by and had Finick pick up the ruby in his mouth.

 “Thanks for the help,” Alast muttered.
-Redcoin’s claw smashed onto the ground between his legs and started cutting towards his body, scissor-like.
-He was saved by Dawn, who locked Redcoin’s waste between her legs, flipped, and tossed the clawed mercenary through some topa out over the canal.
-Their enemy’s expert bonepicking allowed her to push her body back towards the edge and grab the stone without plummeting.
+Redcoin’s claw smashed onto the ground between his legs and started cutting toward his body, scissor-like.
+He was saved by Dawn, who locked Redcoin’s waist between her legs, flipped, and tossed the clawed mercenary through some topa out over the canal.
+Their enemy’s expert bonepicking allowed her to push her body back to the edge and grab the stone without plummeting.

 Keruck!
 Somewhere Loaf’s hammer struck the ground again.
 Cracks spread across the stone.
-The tremor made Alast fall backward, but Rob snagged the back of his shirt before his head could hit the ground.
+The tremor made Alast fall backward, but Rob snagged his shirt before his head could hit the ground.
 He grabbed Roary’s as well.

-“You two get the tile!” he growled before using his bonepicking to toss them both toward the floating relic.
+“You two get the tile!” he growled before using his bonepicking to toss them both to the floating relic.
 Alast remembered his lessons and turned his body so he could roll as he landed.
 He did it so well that he only nearly rolled off the side.
-When he was on his feet he saw Vanoro and Hertree rushing towards them, but Herc and Ladyfish threw themselves into the middle of it and dueled the bonepickers.
+When he was on his feet he saw Vanoro and Hertree rushing toward them, but Herc and Ladyfish threw themselves into the middle of it and dueled the bonepickers.
 Roary shouted.
 Alast turned to see his friend at the foot of the stone bridge, struggling to free the tile from the tangled topa.
-It was nearly done when Zelhorn lunged between the boys, shoving them out to the sides and wrapping himself around the tile.
-The bonepicker’s shove sent them both off the sides of the bridge.
+It was nearly done when Zelhorn lunged between the boys, shoving them and wrapping himself around the tile.
+The bonepicker’s shove sent them both over the sides of the bridge.

-Alast desperately grabbed the stone edge.
+Alast desperately grabbed the rock.
 He couldn’t hear Roary screaming, so hopefully that meant he similarly dangled from the other side.
-Alast’s sweaty fingers slid on the bits of gravel and dirt; a moment longer and he’d fall.
-With one mighty effort he pumped his arms and locked his elbows over the bridge’s side.
-He did this just in time to see Captain Rob sprinting full speed across the bridge.
-The Captain was trying to catch Zelhorn before he reached the other side, but he was slowed by a roll of topa nearly as wide as the bridge itself that he’d stuck his foot through.
+Alast’s sweaty fingers slid on bits of gravel and dirt; a moment longer and he’d fall.
+With one mighty effort he pumped his arms and locked his elbows over the side, which he did just in time to see Captain Rob sprinting full speed across the bridge.
+The Captain was trying to catch Zelhorn before he reached the other side, but he was slowed by a roll of topa nearly as wide as the path that he’d stuck his foot through.